 When first connected, the excess electrons and holes are at very high concentrations on either side.
 These charges will diffuse to create an electric field at the central junction of the device as shown below.

 This device is then typically connected to an electrical circuit as shown in Figure 9 above.
-To allow current flow through this device, one must apply an external voltage to overcome the internal electric field created by the charge carriers at the center of the device.
+To allow current flow through this device, an external voltage must be applied to overcome the internal electric field created by the charge carriers at the center of the device.
 Another way to visualize this flowing current is as the injection of electrons into the device.

-Electrons are injected into the N-type side where they continue to flow into the central region.
-Many of these electrons then recombine with the abundant holes in this area.
+Electrons are injected into the N-type side where they continue to flow into the central region, then recombine with the abundant holes in this area.
 This particular part of the process is what we’re interested in when describing the function of light emitting diodes, or LEDs.
 When the electrons are injected into the N-type material they are in the conduction band energy level.
-This is due to the fact that the valence band is full as shown by our diagram of semiconductors in Figure 9.
+Meaning that the valence band is full as shown in Figure 9.

 These electrons flow through the conduction band as they cross through the N-type region.
-They then approach the large concentration of holes at the central depletion region.
-These positive hole charge carriers will reside in the valence band because they represent the lack of an electron in the lattice.
+Then they approach the large concentration of holes at the central depletion region.
+These positively charged holes will reside in the valence band because they represent the lack of an electron in the lattice.
 Once a free electron in the conduction band approaches a hole in the valence band they will attract due to the opposing charge.
 They then go through electron-hole recombination,in which a free electron steps down in energy to fill the empty spot in the valence band lattice.
 This electron transitioned from a higher energy state down to a ground state.